AnthonyHb1/aboutME/README.md

 # LAB  - Number

-## Project Name
+## About me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+* General project information (what does it do,
+* who wrote it, who collaborated, which tools are used)
+* Instructions for installation and use
+* Information on the license
+* Acknowledgements, etc.

 ### Author: Student/Group Name